 A major restructure involves the difficult challenge of deciding which roles to make redundant.
-Who will go and who will stay?
 Factors determining which positions are to be redundant should be determined on objective criteria based on the current and future needs of the organisation.
-This includes ensuring you have the right types of employees to rebuild your organisation after redundancies.
+This includes ensuring you have the right types of skills and abilities to rebuild your organisation after redundancies.

 Your decision-making should first be guided by considerations such as impact, legal liability and fairness, which we describe in our good practice guide The Redundancy Checklist.

-Once those criteria have been applied, you need to be strategic about the talent you need to retain to ensure that, following redundancies, your organisation has every opportunity to achieve ongoing success.
+Once those criteria have been applied, you need to be strategic about the skills you need to retain to ensure that, after redundancies, your organisation has every opportunity to achieve ongoing success.

 Skills you need after redundancies